Balancing Environmental & Economic Interests

 Integrys Energy Group's companies address the balance between cost and the environment in daily business decisions.

 - Installing environmental controls at Wisconsin Public Service facilities.
 Wisconsin Public Service's newest unit, Weston Unit 4, was constructed with multiple pollution control systems.
-The utility has also installed equipment on all of its existing coal-fired generating units to reduce the emission of nitrogen oxides (NOx).
-The utility also installed equipment to reduce mercury emissions on two of its coal-fired generating units — Weston 3, located near Wausau, Wisconsin, and Pulliam 8, located in Green Bay, Wisconsin.
-Monitoring equipment installed on these units will help us gain a better understanding of the technology needed to reduce mercury emissions at other company facilities.
-In addition, Wisconsin Public Service has upgraded the electrostatic precipitators at the Pulliam power plant location; electrostatic precipitators collect particulate matter, including fly ash, created by the coal combustion process.
+The utility has also installed equipment on all of its other coal-fired generating units to reduce the emission of nitrogen oxides (NOx) and to reduce mercury emissions on three of its coal-fired generating units — Weston 3, located near Wausau, Wisconsin, and Pulliam Units 7 and 8, located in Green Bay, Wisconsin.
+Another example is the ReACT system being installed at Weston 3 and projected to be in operational in 2016.
+The ReACT system will further reduce emissions of SO2, NOx and Mercury.
+Finally, the utility has announced plans to retire three of its older and smaller units where the cost of installing additional controls exceeds the value to our customers.

 - Replacing cast-iron gas main with plastic gas main.
 Plastic gas main is better for the environment and for a reliable natural gas system.
 In Illinois, Peoples Gas and North Shore gas are replacing about 100 miles of cast-iron gas main per year.
 At our other utilities, plastic main is already the norm.